rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="4.205.4.3">4.205.4.3</a> **Very long dates.** If the date on the preferred source of information is very long, generally transcribe it as ist appears.

-*Alternative rule:*, substitute for it a formalized statement in square brackets.
+**Alternative rule**.
+Substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and the original form of the date (see [4.206.8.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.2)).

 >Example:
 >Date of publication: <CITE>[18 May 1507]</CITE>